Multigenerational Homes: Is Multigenerational Living for You?

 There are benefits of multigenerational households that go beyond financial.
 Adults and children benefit from spending significant time with multiple generations.
 Older people can sometimes suffer from feelings of loneliness and isolation.
 Being around children, in particular, can help with cognitive function, energy, and physical health.

 Similarly, children of all ages benefit from being close to older relatives.
 Language development, literacy, civic engagement, goal setting, and empathy are some of the positives associated with growing up with grandparents.
-Living with family members of other generations helps with bonding, self-esteem, and a sense of belonging.
+Living with family members of other generations helps with bonding and self-esteem, not to mention deeper cultural and familial ties through learning stories, traditions, skills, and more.

 Disadvantages of Living in a Multigenerational Home